Graphegon/CoinBLAS/README.md

 reduce.
-This kind of large scale deployment is very complex, and suffers from the typical distributed graph problem: Local data access is fast and consistent, on the order of nanoseconds, but remote data access can be a million times slower on the order of hundreds of milliseconds with much higher variation.
+This kind of large scale deployment is very complex, and suffers from the typical distributed graph problem: Local data access is fast and consistent, on the order of nanoseconds, but remote data access can be a 100,000 times slower with much higher variation.

+When a "step" in graph can go to literally many of any other vertices in the graph, there is simply no "best" partitioning strategy.
+If you replicate every vertex to one database node, then you suffer heavy "shuffling" whenever you take a step, this is slow and it gets slower as the cluster grows.
+Replicating to more nodes means more storage, this is faster, but more expensive and gets even more expensive as the cluster grows.
+Distributed graph databases are always a lose-lose scenario.
+Your goal is to minimize your losses.

-Neither CoinBLAS nor the GraphBLAS API are a magic bullet that makes graph problems suddenly tractable.
+Neither CoinBLAS nor the GraphBLAS API are a magic bullet that makes graph problems suddenly more tractable.
 Work is work, and traversing millions of nodes is a lot of work.
-The GraphBLAS sidesteps the whole distributed database problem by simply storing the entire graph in memory.
-However The CoinBLAS approach has a number of distinct
+CoinBLAS sidesteps the whole distributed database problem by simply storing the entire graph in memory.
+This is certainly expensive, but more expensive than a database cluster?
+Add up all the RAM on all the nodes, how much are you paying per GB for slow performance, and how much are you willing to pay for "always local" access?

-advantages:
+The CoinBLAS approach has a number of distinct advantages:

 	- Linear Algebra is a powerful mathematical abstraction over graphs.

 	- Extremely efficient hypersparse graph multiplication.

     - The same code can run on laptop or multi-GPU supercomputer.

+	- Integrated Jupyter Notebook server, get started immediately.

 	- Python allows fast, ad-hoc queries and integration with many 3rd party tools.